nzdavidv/pages/pages/ESXi-laptop-GNS3.md

 - The ESXi management IP assigned (in VMWare) to VLAN 99 - IP 192.168.30.176. (physically using port 0/18 - trunk port).
 - Virtual Machine ACCT-VM running Debian assigned (in VMWare) to VLAN 10 - IP 10.1.10.101 (physically using port 0/18 - trunk port)

 But that's the end result.
 To get there wasn't quite that simple.
-The laptop for example had to be built and configured plugged directly into the home WiFi switch until the Cisco one was ready.
+- The laptop for example had to be built and configured plugged directly into the home WiFi switch until the Cisco one was ready.
-The Cisco switch needed to be built using the console cable.
+- The Cisco switch needed to be built using the console cable.
-Even the virtual machine needed changing VLANs to admin and internet network briefly to get some apt packages installed.
+- The ACCT-VM virtual machine needed changing VLANs to admin and internet network briefly to get some apt packages installed.
+- GNS3 ESXi appliance needed some trial and error to get working in ESXi 8.